eic/tutorial-developing-benchmarks/_episodes/01-analysis_scripts_and_snakemake.md

 """
 ```

 This rule runs an analysis script to create ROOT files containing plots.
-The rule uses the simulation campaign file downloaded from S3 as input data, and it runs the analysis script `uchannelrho.cxx`.
+The rule uses the simulation campaign file downloaded from JLab as input data, and it runs the analysis script `uchannelrho.cxx`.

 Now let's request the output file `"sim_output/campaign_24.07.0_0005.eicrecon.edm4eic/plots.root"`.
 When we request this, Snakemake will identify that it needs to run the new `your_benchmark_analysis` rule.
 But in order to do this, it now needs a file we don't have: `sim_output/rho_10x100_uChannel_Q2of0to10_hiDiv.0005.eicrecon.edm4eic.root` because we only downloaded the file with index `0000` already.
 What Snakemake will do automatically is recognize that in order to get that file, it first needs to run the `your_benchmark_campaign_reco_get` rule.
 It will do this first, and then circle back to the `your_benchmark_analysis` rule.